 About Spousal Abuse - What You Should Know

 Until recently, many people associated domestic violence as a crime that occurs between spouses or people who are intimately involved.
 In reality, domestic violence can involve children, siblings, parents, grandparents, and co-inhabitants.
 Furthermore, it's important to note that domestic violence is not just physical in nature.
 People can be charged with domestic violence for verbal threats, stalking, harassment, intimidation, or physical, emotional, and psychological abuse.

-At the Knowles Law Firm, Phoenix criminal defense lawyer Anthony Knowles and his legal team are very experienced in Arizona domestic violence laws, and has successfully defended clients who have been charged domestic violence that includes physical, emotional, sexual and financial abuse.
+At Knowles Law Firm, PLC, Phoenix criminal defense lawyer Anthony Knowles and his legal team are very experienced in Arizona domestic violence laws, and has successfully defended clients who have been charged domestic violence that includes physical, emotional, sexual and financial abuse.
 They are also able to help with domestic violence cases that include child and elder abuse, as well as associated criminal charges, such as

 assault and battery, stalking and h arassment.

 In the state of Arizona, restraining orders are legally referred to as Orders of Protection; they are also called Injunctions.
 These can be taken out by alleged victims in an attempt to stop communication between the accused abuser and abused.
 While these were created with the best intentions to help put a curb on physical assault, harassment, intimidation and other methods of endangerment, they can often complicate a case for the innocent.
 If you have had an Order of Protection taken out against you, it is important that you know just how much that it will affect your case.
 No matter whether it was an Emergency Order of Protection (EOP) or a Permanent Order of Protection, it is in your best interests to get the involvement of a lawyer to help you deal with the added complications of a restraining order.